 Your vulnerabilities are your system or project elements; your dependent variables.
 These should be pretty easy to list out if you are familiar with your subject matter.
 They will, of course, vary depending on the nature of your analysis.
 For instance, on a vehicle your vulnerabilities could be: batteries, belts and hoses, brake system, emission system, exhaust system, engine cooling, filters and fluids, fuel system, steering and suspension, transmission and more.

-Your threats are your risks, also called hazards depending on your industry.
+Your threats are your risks.
+They may also be called hazards depending on your industry.
 These are events that could harm the success of your system or project should they come to pass.
-To determine these, brainstorming techniques are used during which all elements are discussed.
+To determine threats, brainstorming techniques are used during which all elements are discussed.
 Having experienced people involved in these brainstorming sessions is very beneficial, since they will have some idea of what can be expected once activities commence.
 Checklists can also be a valuable asset at this time to ensure no components are overlooked.

-Threats vary as well from situation to situation.
+Threats may vary from situation to situation.
 As an example, your threats could be: the potential for safety issues, introduction of new technology or new applications of existing technology, a history of significant problems or the potential for issues to arise from regulations.

 Vulnerability-threat pairs match specific threats to vulnerabilities and assess the likelihood of each pair negatively impacting your activities.
 Each variable will be ranked on a predetermined risk scale such as low (1), medium (2) or high (3).
 If your braking system has had a history of significant problems, for example, this vulnerability-threat pair would receive a 3.